Beyond a Camp For Troubled Girls: Asheville Academy Helps Struggling Utah Girls

 – Anger Issues

-Although Asheville Academy for Girls is located in North Carolina, we accept struggling girls from all across the United States including Utah.
-With the help of Asheville Academy for Girls, girls troubled by a wide range of issues such as relationship troubles, mental health problems, or social skills issues can find their way to a healthy path.
+Although Asheville Academy is located in North Carolina, we accept struggling girls from all across the United States including Utah.
+With the help of Asheville Academy, girls troubled by a wide range of issues such as relationship troubles, mental health problems, or social skills issues can find their way to a healthy path.

 Psychology.org Less a website about the mental illnesses themselves than the professionals working in the mental health field, Psychology.org features descriptions of the connections between the various areas of mental health.
 The website also has information on how to pursue a career in mental health and the statistics regarding mental health in particular areas.

-Asheville Academy for Girls helps Utah families from cities and towns like Park City Granite Alpine Little Cottonwood Creek Valley Mount Olympus Highland Bluffdale Midway Draper Holladay
+Asheville Academy helps Utah families from cities and towns like Park City Granite Alpine Little Cottonwood Creek Valley Mount Olympus Highland Bluffdale Midway Draper Holladay

-Some examples of cities from Utah which may have families who could use Asheville Academy for Girls: Salt Lake City West Valley Provo West Jordan Orem Sandy Ogden St. George Layton South Jordan Taylorsville Lehi
+Some examples of cities from Utah which may have families who could use Asheville Academy: Salt Lake City West Valley Provo West Jordan Orem Sandy Ogden St. George Layton South Jordan Taylorsville Lehi